fitihamlak/Voting-system/README.md

 By leveraging Celo for our decentralized voting application, we tap into a blockchain platform that aligns with the principles of transparency, security, and accessibility.
 As we proceed with this tutorial, we'll explore how to harness the capabilities of Celo to build a robust and user-friendly decentralized voting system.

-**Prerequisites:
-**
-Basic understanding of blockchain concepts
-Familiarity with JavaScript and Node.js
+**Prerequisites:**
+- Basic understanding of blockchain concepts.
+If you are new to blockchain, consider exploring resources such as [Blockchain Basics](https://www.ibm.com/cloud/learn/blockchain-basics) to gain a foundational understanding.
+- Familiarity with JavaScript and Node.js.
+If you need a refresher or are new to these technologies, check out Mozilla Developer Network's [JavaScript Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) and the [Node.js Getting Started Guide](https://nodejs.org/en/docs/guides/getting-started-guide/).
-Celo Development Kit (Celo SDK) installed
+- Celo Development Kit (Celo SDK) installed.
+Follow the tutorial on [Installing Celo Development Kit](https://docs.celo.org/developer-guide/start) to set up the necessary tools for Celo blockchain development.

 **Step 1: Setting Up the Project:**
 Begin by creating a new Node.js project and installing the necessary dependencies.
 Use the following commands in your terminal: